Javadyakuza/Octus-Integration-Guide/docs/concepts.md

 at the EVER -> EVM direction the operation's on the EVM network are as follows :

-- minting if evm native token and releasing if alien token.
+- minting if evm MultiVault token and releasing if alien or native token, native token will be released as its wrapped version.

 ### Approving Alien ERC-20 Tokens

-If the target token being transferred from EVM to Everscale is **non-everscale native** and **ERC-20 token**, it's necessary to approve the "Multivault" contract at the first in order to transfer the amount of target token to itself.
-If the transferable token is the EVM network's native coin, we must attach the desired amount of native coin to tx and call the `depositbyNativeCcoin`.
+If the target token being transferred from EVM to Everscale is **non-everscale native** (MultiVault Token) and **ERC-20 token**, it's necessary to approve the "Multivault" contract at the first in order to transfer the amount of target token to itself.
+If the transferable token is the EVM network's native coin, we must attach the desired amount of native coin to tx and call the `depositbyNativeCoin`.

 ### Event Contract Deploy Value (Expected_Evers)